dalibor/dalibornasevic.com/_posts/2016-03-23-email-authentication-protocols.md

 ### DKIM

-[DomainKeys Identified Mail](http://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) (DKIM) is a protocol defined with [RFC 4871](http://www.rfcreader.com/#rfc4871) used to verify that the email was authorized to be send from a domain.
+[DomainKeys Identified Mail](http://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) (DKIM) is a protocol defined with [RFC 4871](http://www.rfcreader.com/#rfc4871) used to verify that the email was authorized to be sent from a domain.
 It also verifies that the message content did not change from the moment the message left the initial mail server until it was received by receiving mail server.

 A message signed with DKIM will have a header like this: